PULFREY OF GREAT GONERBY

 was mainly Reliance.

 However Lincolnshire Road Car were also present in Grantham from 1928 and developed town and country routes from the town, including a daily service to Newark on a different route via Long Bennington (it had been started earlier by predecessor Silver Queen).
 In October 1932 one of the two routes of the Green Bus Service of G H Moyes of Long Bennington was taken over by Pulfrey (Grantham to Newark); Moyes other route from Long Bennington to Newark on Wednesday and Saturday passed to the Lincolnshire Road Car at the same time.
-Thus the principle axis of operation for Pulfreys was established along the Grantham via Great Gonerby, Marston and Claypole to Newark corridor to the east of the A1 trunk road, whilst the Road Car 22 route went a more westerly way between the two towns via Great Gonerby, Allington, Foston and Long Bennington.
+Thus the principal axis of operation for Pulfreys was established along the Grantham via Great Gonerby, Marston and Claypole to Newark corridor to the east of the A1 trunk road, whilst the Road Car 22 route went a more westerly way between the two towns via Great Gonerby, Allington, Foston and Long Bennington.
 An earlier operator between Fenton, Claypole and Newark was Elijah Astling and his Claypole Bus Service.
 Already in operation prior to 1930 the bus route was sold to Lincolnshire Road Car in May 1943.

 The Pulfrey bus services that were in operation in 1977 remained still primarily on the Grantham to Newark route via Marston, Hougham and Claypole, with variations; also works journeys for Ransomes in Newark and Aveling Barford in Grantham.
 The A1 was converted into a dual carriageway between Grantham and Newark during the 1960s and restrictions on turns on and off the main road caused changes in the pattern of bus service operation over the years: Grantham, Long Bennington and Newark were all by-passed by the A1 dual-carriageway.